-APPLICANT: Please complete the following sections to confirm the details of the Tenant Assistance Plan: CITY STAFF: Did applicant meet policy?
-Compensation Please indicate how you will be compensating the tenant(s).
+APPLICANT: Please complete the fo ollowing sections to confirm the ssistance Plan: ST app CITY FAFF: Did Dicant neet Compensation Please indicate how you will be compensating the tenant(s).
 Please specify whether option 1 or 2 will be provided, and whether at existing rents or CMHC average rates.
 (See Policy Section 4.1 or 5.1) Option 1: Aryze will provide CMHC average rent for Victoria for the number of months stipulated in Policy Section 4.1, plus one extra month (as per Aryze internal policy) for all applicants eligible under the City of Victoria Tenant Assistance Policy.
 This will ensure that all TAP-eligible tenants, regardless of need or request for additional financial assistance, will receive compensation over and above what is prescribed.
 The intention is to relieve financial pressure faced by tenants, and allow for flexibility when they make the decision to vacate their unit.
 Yes No Moving Expenses Please indicate how the tenant(s) will receive moving expenses and assistance.
 Please specify whether option 1 or 2 will be offered.
 (See Policy Section 4.2) Aryze will provide Option 2: Flat-rate compensation based on unit size as prescribed in Policy Section 4.2, plus \$250 per unit, for a total of \$750.00 per studio or one bedroom and \$1000.00 per two-bedroom.
 Aryze is providing all TAP-eligible tenants more compensation than what is prescribed in the policy to ensure that a minimum of financial challenges are met throughout the moving process.
 Yes Relocation Assistance Please indicate how the tenant(s) will receive relocation assistance, including the staff responsible or whether a third-party will be involved.
 (See Policy Section 4.3 or 5.3) We have engaged the services of a third-party Tenant Relocation Coordinator (details provided above) to assist in the relocation process.
-Yes e indicate whether oplicant is offering of first refusal to the t(s).
-Please indicate reasoning.
-(See Policy Tenants Requesting Additional Assistance Please indicate whether tenant(s) have requested additional assistance above policy expectations, and specify what additional assistance will be provided.
-(See Policy Section 6.0) Tenants have requested addition assistance with direction towards external housing group in Victoria as well as rental options within Victoria.
-Yes No
+Yes No ✓ Please indicate whether the applicant is offering right of first refusal to the tenant(s).
+Please indicate your reasoning.
+(See Policy Section 4.4 or 5.5).
+All eligible tenants have been offered Right of First Refusal for the new development project, at 10% below market rent.
+All eligible tenants have been informed of this right, including those who have chosen to move out prior to approval of this Rezoning Application.
+Information on pricing for the apartments in the new development will be provided to tenants once it is available.
+Additionally, eligible tenants have been offered first right of refusal in a below market unit at the recently completed rental project directly adjacent at 2570 Fifth St. Yes No N/A Tenants Requesting Additional Assistance Please indicate whether tenant(s) have requested additional assistance above policy expectations, and specify what additional assistance will be provided.
+(See Policy Section 6.0) Yes